-Option i. fails to address a concern raised by NLIHC and other advocates: people should not be counted as Section 3 Workers simply because they are paid low wages.
+Option i fails to address a concern raised by NLIHC: people should not be counted as Section 3 Workers simply because they are paid low wages.
 The language in the text does not address this problem.
-The preamble [page 59] only addresses this when discussing one of the options for considering a business as a "Section 3 business." [explained next page] HUD replies:
+HUD dismisses this in the preamble, assuming a Section 3 Worker's income will grow over five years to the point that they are no longer "low-income."